A lot to like if you overlook availability issues

 The nozzle rotates, the water tank is easy to clean and the charging stand is one of the only ones I know of to be wall mountable.

-What is a pretty good product is ultimately let down by the selling price and availability of the replacement nozzles.
+What is a pretty good product is ultimately let down by the selling price of the replacement nozzles.

 - Comfortable to hold in hand